 What is the itinerary of The Frontline Walk?

 The Frontline Walk takes place over 5 days.
 We meet in London on day 1 and return to London on day 5.
 The actual walking takes place over days 2-4.

 The itinerary for each walk can be found on the specific tabs for The Normandy Beaches and The Western Front above

 The exact route varies each year and will be released closer to the Walk.
 You can see the route outline by clicking on the specific tabs above

 This depends on the route, but we will walk an average of 33km a day.
 The first two days of walking are usually further than the last day.

 Where do we meet?

-We meet in Wellington Barracks on the morning of the first day (either 3rd October or 10th depending if you are doing week 1 or week 2).
+We meet in Wellington Barracks on the morning of the first day (either 2nd October or 9th depending on the walk you have chosen).

 Where do we return to?